PREPARE FOR T.E.A. WITH 1:1 ZOOM LESSONS £220 GBP

 In Part 2C, you will hear 3 short recordings in more general, non-routine

 situations.
-After each recording, you have 20 seconds to ask the speaker
+After each recording, you have 20 seconds to ask the

 On the next page, you can challenge yourself with a simulation of Part 2.